IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/BS_Intruder04.md

 - Burp will attempt to determine the most likely places we may wish to insert a payload automatically, highlighted in $green$

 ## Attack Type:
-1. Sniper: **Single Payload Set**(a single file containing a wordlist or a range of numbers), take each payload from a payload set and put it into each defined position in turn. **requests = numberOfWords * numberOfPositions**
+1. Sniper: `Single Payload Set` (a single file containing a wordlist or a range of numbers), take each payload from a payload set and put it into each defined position in turn.
+- eg. `requests = numberOfWords * numberOfPositions`
 ```eg. 2 words: admin, root & 2 positions
 username=$admin$&password=$pwd$
 username=$admin$&password=$pwd$
 username=$user$&password=$root$
 username=$user$&password=$root$
 ```
-2. Battering ram: To check if user is using same string as username & password
+2. Battering Ram: To check if user is using same string as username & password
 - Takes one set of payloads (e.g. one wordlist).
-Unlike Sniper, the Battering ram puts the **same payload in every $position$**.
+Unlike Sniper, the Battering ram puts the `same payload in every $position$`
 ```eg. 2 words: admin, pwd
 username=$admin$&password=$admin$`
 username=$pwd$&password=$pwd$